Aria-UI: Visual Grounding for GUI Instructions: Method

 We apply our pipeline to three key GUI environments: web, desktop, and mobile, each with distinct challenges and characteristics.

 \paratitle{Web.} Web data, with its diversity and dynamic rendering, is ideal for expanding GUI grounding datasets with varied element samples in size, type, and resolution.
 We leverage the latest collection of Common Crawl for data collection.
 We build a rigorous data curation and filtering pipeline to produce high-quality samples.
 We first filter out harmful webpages using fastText~\cite{fasttext}.
 Subsequently, we identify and select interactive elements by checking the HTML attributes.
 Considering that LMMs have acquired fundamental OCR skills during pretraining, we prioritize graphical elements over text-based elements.
 To reflect real-world grounding tasks in complex, element-rich environments, we heuristically retain webpages containing more than 20 valid elements.
 We use Playwright to render these webpages at 1920$\times$1080 and 2440$\times$1600 resolutions to accommodate common resolution requirements.
 We gather a diverse set of 173K webpages containing 2M elements through the procedure.
-With the data pipeline, we build detailed caption and instructions for each element, and result in 6M high-quality and diverse instruction samples in total.
+With the data pipeline, we build detailed caption and instructions for elements, result in 6M high-quality and diverse instruction samples.

 \paratitle{Desktop.} Since desktop environment is less scalable and human annotation costs high, desktop data has remained scarce.
 OmniACT~\cite{kapoor2025omniact} manually annotated 7.3K instruction-grounding pairs.
 However, creating an automated data scaling pipeline for desktop remains a challenge.
-To mitigate the research gap, we develop a traverse agent powered by an LMM to explore the OS environment for data collecting.
-We build the traverse agent on OSWorld~\cite{xie2024osworld} with Gemini 1.5 Flash.
+To mitigate the research gap, we develop a traverse agent powered by an LMM to explore an OS environment for data collecting.
+We build the agent on an Ubuntu Desktop with Gemini 1.5 Flash.
 Leveraging the accessibility tree, the agent selects the next element to click in each screen state, aiming to reach previously unexplored screens.
-We equip the agent with a simple memory mechanism and guide its exploration through a heuristic depth-first search.
+The implementation details can be found in Appendix~\ref{app:traverse}.
 We collect all screenshots and the corresponding A11y to parse all elements.
-Using this automated pipeline, we collected 15K elements tailored for desktop environment.
-We then utilize the data pipeline to extend the samples to 45K by generating diverse instructions.
+Using this automated pipeline, we collected 88K unique elements across 7.8K screenshots tailored for desktop environment.
+We then utilize the data pipeline to extend the samples to 264K by generating diverse instructions.